mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

   +  const isRtl = useRtl();
   ```

-- The component passed to the `layout` slot no longer receives the `orientation` and `isLandscape` props, instead you can use the `usePickerContext` hook:
+- The component passed to the `layout` slot no longer receives the `orientation` and `isLandscape` props.
+  You can use the `usePickerContext` hook instead:

   ```diff
   +import { usePickerContext } from '@mui/x-date-pickers/hooks';